emberborja/ForbiddenStarsMod/README.md

 ## Instructions for contributing to the mod
 There is an in-game script editor in TTS under the "Modding" menu option which opens a dropdown with further options.
 Click on "Scriping" to open the script editor in game.

+I have moved to using Tabletop Simulator Editor https://marketplace.visualstudio.com/items?itemName=sebaestschjin.tts-editor.
+I can load all files from the mod into my project directory for saving to Github and I can modify the game files directly and load them into the game to be saved to the workshop.
+The extension will bundle all require statement code so all of my new scripts are in the project directory and required by Global.lua

+I was using Tabletop Simulator Lua before, but I had to use the sync_dir.sh to copies files from my project report into the temporary directory made by the extension.
 I prefer to use an external text editor called Visual Studio Code.
 This is a YouTube video with instructions on how to use it to mod in TTS => https://youtu.be/z9rxVf3XvLk

 Update: there is currently an issue with the TTS Lua extensions but if you follow the instructions here you can resolve it.